Trending on Wine Trail Traveler on August 4th

 Top 10 Articles and Blogs on Wine Trail Traveler for July 2016

 2. About Wine Trail Traveler page

-Wine Trail Traveler visited several wineries in Maryland and Pennsylvania during May and June.
+Wine Trail Traveler visited several wineries in Pennsylvania during July.

 An article about Terry and Kathy was in the Howard section of the Baltimore Sun on Sunday, November 10th.
 Janene Holzberg wrote "Teaching couple shares an education in fine wine".
 You can view the article online.
 Photos by Amy Davis, Baltimore Sun.

 March 2014 Publication of Georgia, Sakartvelo: the Birthplace of Wine